julia-actions/install-juliaup/devdocs/local_setup.md

 # Delete the current v1 tag locally:
 git tag -d v1

-# Create a new v1 tag locally:
+# Create a new v1 tag locally, where the new v1 tag will point to the
+# v1.2.0 release that you created in the previous step:
-git tag v1 v1.1.0
+git tag v1 v1.2.0

 # Force-push the new v1 tag:
 git push --force origin v1